SyncfusionExamples/How-to-customize-the-individual-legend-item-based-on-condition-in-Blazor-chart/README.md

 # How-to-customize-the-individual-legend-item-based-on-condition-in-Blazor-chart?

-This article explains how to customize the individual legend item based on condition in blazor chart.
+This article explains how to customize the individual legend items based on condition in Blazor Chart Component.

-**Customizing legend item using OnLegendItemRender event**
+**Customizing legend items in Blazor chart**

-[Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) provide the support to customize the legend item.
-We can customize the color, shape, and text of the legend item.
+[Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides support for customizing legend items.
+You can customize the color, shape, and text of each legend item in the Blazor Chart Component.

-This can be achieved by using [OnLegendItemRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartEvents.html#Syncfusion_Blazor_Charts_AccumulationChartEvents_OnLegendItemRender) event.
-This event triggers before each legend item are rendered.
+This customization can be achieved by handling the [OnLegendItemRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartEvents.html#Syncfusion_Blazor_Charts_AccumulationChartEvents_OnLegendItemRender) event, which triggers before each legend item is rendered.

-The below code Example illustrate this.

-**C#**
+An event handler is implemented to change the legend shape based on the X name, and this event handler is subscribed to the [OnLegendItemRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartEvents.html#Syncfusion_Blazor_Charts_AccumulationChartEvents_OnLegendItemRender) event.

+The code example below demonstrates how to customize individual legends based on conditions in a Blazor chart:

+**Index.razor**

 ```cshtml